auranic/Elastic-principal-graphs/README.md

 MasterApplet 			- Java applet implementing several methods for constructing complex data approximators including elastic principal trees.
 The applet can be run as a standalone jar file.

-## Functions in the root "ElPiGraph.M" folder:
+## Functions in the root "ElPiGraph" folder:

 computeElasticPrincipalCircle.m		- computes closed elastic principal curve with a given number of nodes